soloboan/imputation/FIMPUTE/ReadmeFI.md

 # Readme file for running FImpute

 ## There are two bash scripts
-These script could could be used for minor (sporadic missing, ungenotyped parents) and major imputation (from low density SNP panel to a high density panel)
+These script could be used for minor (sporadic missing, ungenotyped parents) and major imputation (from low density SNP panel to a high density panel)

 ### A. FIminor.sh
   This is to run minor imputation on a (one) dataset